CookiePLMonster/CookiePLMonster.github.io/_mods/tools/mkpsxiso.md

 version: "2.04"
 ---

+{:.credit}
-*MKPSXISO v1.x was developed by Lameguy64.* \\
+MKPSXISO v1.x was developed by Lameguy64.
-*MKPSXISO v2.x is co-developed by G4Vi, spicyjpeg, Chromaryu, and myself.*
+MKPSXISO v2.x is co-developed by G4Vi, spicyjpeg, Chromaryu, and myself.

 `mkpsxiso` builds PlayStation CD images from an XML document.